Personal protective equipment

 Use of personal protective equipment

 In the Netherlands, you must make such equipment available to your employees free of charge according to Article 3 of the Working Conditions Act.
 You must also provide your employees with proper information on how to use and maintain the personal protective equipment.
-Your risk inventory and evaluation (RI&E) must contain a description of the personal protective equipment required.
+Your risk assessment and evaluation (RI&E) must contain a description of the personal protective equipment required.
 The equipment is always a supplement to measures taken to minimise risks.
 This includes good maintenance of equipment and the replacement of old equipment.

 Please note that the technical requirements imposed by the Netherlands on helmets for drivers and passengers of a motor scooter or a motorcycle differ from those in other EU Member States.
 If a helmet is already permitted in another EU Member State, the Dutch government may only prohibit its sale in the Netherlands in exceptional cases.